 During 2002, a total of 21 spacecraft were launched into orbit onboard Russian rockets, including 13 Russian satellites or manned spacecraft.
 In 2002, Russia conducted 19 orbital launch attempts versus 25 a year ago.
 Two satellites never made it to orbit due to launch vehicle failures.

 Feb.
 25, Russia launched its first space mission in 2002, delivering a secret satellite into low Earth orbit from Plesetsk.
 At 20:26 Moscow Time, the Soyuz-U rocket blasted off from Plesetsk, after a 2-hour-7-minute delay caused by technical problems.
 It was 1666th mission of the veteran rocket based on the R-7 ICBM.
-Some nine minutes after the blastoff, the spacecraft, officially announced as Cosmos-2387, reached the orbit.
-The Cosmos-2387 apparently belongs to the Yantar family of imaging reconnaissance satellites, routinely launched from Plesetsk.
+Some nine minutes after the blastoff, the spacecraft, officially announced as Kosmos-2387, reached the orbit.
+The Kosmos-2387 apparently belongs to the Yantar family of imaging reconnaissance satellites, routinely launched from Plesetsk.

 March 30: A Proton rocket delivered the Intelsat-903 communications satellite, after a successful launch from Baikonur.
 The Proton equipped with a Block DM upper stage blasted off from Pad 23 at Site 81 in Baikonur on March 30, 2002, at 22:25 local time.
 This was the first mission of the Proton booster in four months and also its first commercial launch since June 2001.
 The events of September 11, and the following war in Afghanistan, were believed to be contributing factors in the delays of several commercial missions from the Baikonur Cosmodrome.
 Baikonur, the home of the only existing launch facilities for the Proton rocket, is located in Western Kazakhstan -- in relative proximity to the area of conflict.
 The launch of the Intelsat-903 satellite was previously expected on November 26, 2001 and on March 4, 2002.